-Typically, cherries make us think of the typical Americana summer season; cherry pie, cherry festivals (if you live in or are familiar with Michigan), or even cherry candy.
-But, are cherries healthy?
+Cherries make you think of the typical Americana summer season, cherry pies, cherry festivals, and even cherry candies.
+But one question remains – are cherries actually healthy?
 Turns out, they sure are!

-They have been studied for their extensive health benefits, including reducing cholesterol, inflammation, blood pressure, muscle soreness, and promoting brain health and better sleep in older adults.
+Tart cherries have been studied for their extensive health benefits.
+They can reduce blood pressure, cholesterol, inflammation, and muscle soreness.
+They can also promote brain health and better sleep in older adults.

 100 grams of tart cherries contain 60 calories, 13.7 grams of carbohydrates, zero grams of fat, and 2 grams of fiber.